The Lakes of Lazio

 Open booking through 10 January (6 guests maximum)

-Price: 1500 Euros per person (about US$2025), double occupancy.
+Price: Price: 2000 Euros per person (about US$2200) for a party of six with double occupancy.
 Includes daily guided walks, all lodging and meals, museum admissions and transportation to and from Rome.
 Excludes airfare to Rome.
 Single supplement 20%.

 Write to me by January 10 to book.
 Six-guest limit.